Readit News logoReadit News

 lanceflt commented on Extracting concepts from GPT-4 openai.com/index/extracti... · Posted by u/davidbarker

-realPtolemy · a year ago
+realPtolemy · 2 years ago

 Indeed, and the very last section about how they’ve now “open sourced” this research is also a bit vague.
 They’ve shared their research methodology and findings… But isn’t that obligatory when writing a public paper?